 Local Air Quality Management (LAQM)

-The system of Local Air Quality Management has been in place in the UK since 1997, and is currently under review.
+The system of Local Air Quality Management has been in place in the UK since 1997.
 The role of the LAQM review and assessment process is to review local air quality, identify all relevant locations where the air quality objectives are being or are likely to be exceeded.
 Where an area of exceedance is identified, the local authority is required to declare an Air Quality Management Area (AQMA) and implement an Air Quality Action Plan to improve air quality within the areas.

 The LAQM Technical Guidance (LAQM.TG(16)) (PDF) and The Scottish Government Policy Guidance for LAQM (LAQM.PG(S)(16) (PDF) specify the requirements and best practice within LAQM.
 A series of LAQM Tools have also been developed to assist local authorities with this task.

 Following Royal Assent of the Regulatory Reform (Scotland) Bill on the 19th February 2014, Local Authorities in Scotland are no longer required to undertake Further Assessments of Air Quality following the declaration of an Air Quality Management Area.
 Under Section 37 of the Bill, subsection 1 of section 84 of the Environment Act 1995 (duties of local authorities in relation to designated areas) is repealed and replaced with the following:

 ‘Where an order under section 83 above comes into operation, the local authority which made the order shall prepare, in accordance with the following provisions of this Part, a written plan (in this Part referred to as an “action plan”) for the exercise by the authority, in pursuit of the achievement of air quality standards and objectives in the designated area, of any powers exercisable by the authority.’

 Information on Local Air Quality Management within each of the 32 local authorities in Scotland is available from the LAQM section of this website.